-Hundreds of people from Gloucester attended the Better Together Community Sports and Fun Day last week.
+More than 500 people from Gloucester turned out for the Better Together Community Sports and Fun Day this summer.

-The event was organised by the Community Legitimacy Panel and Gloucestershire Constabulary to celebrate the wide diversity in our communities and to build trust between the constabulary and the communities it serves.
+The event was organised by the Community Legitimacy Panel (CLP) and Gloucestershire Constabulary to celebrate the wide diversity in our communities and to build trust between the Constabulary and the communities it serves.

 Teddy Burton, chairman of the CLP, emphasised the need for the police and the community to have positive interactions.
 He said: “When most people interact with the police, it will be in stressful situations.

 “But since the job of keeping people safe from harm requires an interdependence between the police and the communities it serves, events such as this one are essential in building trust by just interacting on a human level through sports, music, sharing a meal and also having honest conversations about our rights and duties.”

 Chief Superintendent Jane Probert said: “This was a fantastic event showing once again that we are better together and that we have more in common than we have differences.

 “Our communities have a rich heritage of drawing people together regardless of background and our great diversity only helps to make us stronger.”